 Editor’s tip: While you can certainly use parchment, a cake board makes it easier to transport your bake between surfaces.
 It also adds a professional touch when serving.

 With all three layers assembled, start to frost the exterior of the cake.
 Begin with the top and move on to the sides.
 A long offset spatula and a cake turntable really come in handy here—along with our other essential cake baking gear.

 Editor’s tip: Check out our guide to frosting layer cakes here.

 Step 6: Add an over-the-top decoration

-With a cake as decadent as this one, you can’t stop with a basic buttercream finish.
+With a chocolate layer cake as decadent as this one, you can’t stop with a basic buttercream finish.
 That’s where the remainder of the ganache comes in.